PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-07 05:06:27
+Last updated: 2024-04-07 05:07:04
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky